 Consider a term refinance that shortens your loan if you are looking to pay more each month to pay off your home sooner.
-By converting from a 30-year to a 15-year mortgage, you’ll pay more each month and potentially be debt-free faster.
+By converting from a 30-year to a 15-year mortgage, you’ll pay more each month and potentially pay off the loan faster.

 There are two FHA mortgage refinance meanings.
 The first option takes an FHA loan – a loan backed by the Federal Housing Authority – and rolls it along with the associated loan fees into a new FHA loan.
 This is no different than any other mortgage refinance.

 The other option is a PMI-canceling refinance.
 This type of FHA loan refinance allows you to take an FHA mortgage that has enough equity in the property and refinance it into a conventional loan to get rid of the costly private mortgage insurance (PMI).
-PMI can be as much as 2.25 percent of the original loan amount per year, so it’s pretty expensive to have tacked on to your payments.
-FHA loans that don’t have at least 20 percent equity in the property are required to pay PMI to insure the loan against default.
+PMI can be as much as 2% of the original loan amount per year, so it’s pretty expensive to have tacked on to your payments.
+FHA loans that don’t have at least 20% equity in the property are required to pay PMI to insure the loan against default.

 Consider an FHA loan refinance to cancel out PMI as soon as it’s feasible to do so.
 This means you need to have been in the home for at least two years and built up enough equity (by payment or appreciation) to meet lender requirements.
 Be sure to talk to your lender to see if there are other guidelines you must meet to be eligible for an FHA refinance.